Macroeconomics in Forex Trading

 bullish bearish market

-Use Macroeconomics to Enhance Your Forex Market Performance
+How to Enhance Your Forex Performance Using Macroeconomics

-It doesn’t do much good to become an expert on international trade if you don’t understand how it impacts exchange rates.
+It doesn’t help to become an expert on international trade if you don’t understand how it impacts exchange rates.
 All the macroeconomic data in the world is useless if you can’t apply it to the foreign exchange market.
-That’s why it’s critical that you not only digest financial information but always ask the question, “how will this information impact the forex?”
+That’s why it’s critical that you not only digest financial information but always ask the question, “How will this information impact the forex?”

 Before diving into an economic release or a country’s financials, think about how the data set can impact that country’s currency.
 For instance, if you’re trading the Canadian dollar (CAD), it helps to have at least a basic understanding of Canada’s key imports, exports, goods, and services.
 If not, the economic information can quickly become “number soup.”